godotengine/godot-docs/reference/compiling_for_windows.rst

 ---------

-Start a Visual Studio command prompt (it sets up environment variables needed by SCons to locate the compiler and SDK), go to the root dir of the engine source code and type:
+Start a Visual Studio command prompt (it sets up environment variables needed by SCons to locate the compiler and SDK).
+It should be called "Developer Command Prompt for VS2015" or similar.
+SCons will not be able to compile from the standard Windows "Command Prompt".

+Once inside the Developer Console, go to the root dir of the engine source code and type:

 ::